vidalglez/my-website/README.md

 These are some useful commands for git:

+To review your remote repos that your local project is pointing: $git remote -v

 To update remote repo name to yout local: $git remote set-url [remote_branch] [github_project.git]

 Example: